PEEK 3D printing - Tips, examples, advantages and more...

 2. Look out for black specks

 Many users have experienced black specks during PEEK 3D printing.
 There are a number of reasons as to why this could happen of which one is the impurity of PEEK as a material.
-However, to get the most from this material, you do require a high quality 3D printer such as the Tractus3D T650P.
+However, to get the most from this material, you do require a high quality 3D printer.
 When a printer is not functioning correctly and does not manage the process and temperatures, this could result in PEEK beginning to speck.
-However, all Tractus3D Printers have closed chambers and this enables the temperatures to be managed and controlled correctly.
+However, all Tractus3D printers have closed chambers and this enables the temperatures to be managed and controlled correctly.

 3. Maintain a clean nozzle

 Once the PEEK 3D printing process has come to an end, remove all leftover material from the nozzle as this will ensure that the nozzle does not become blocked which eventually can lead to specking.
-When you have bought the Tractus3D T650P 3D printer, as part of our Service Level Agreement we will clean the nozzle for you for free.
+When you have bought a Tractus 3D PEEK printer, as part of our Service Level Agreement, we will clean the nozzle for you for free.

 4. Prevent improper crystallization